|

 Raisin Gallery, Tecumseh, MI, 2010

-Whisky Jug Cookie Jar” selected as part of Segmented
+Cookie Jar” selected as part of Segmented Woodturners

 |